StatCan/jupyter-apis/README.md

 For the kubecost data to be retrievable, the following will need to be executed `kubectl port-forward -n kubecost-system deployment/kubecost-cost-analyzer 9090`

+### Testing backend Rest API

+To test the backend, install the [Thunder Client extension](https://marketplace.visualstudio.com/items?itemName=rangav.vscode-thunder-client).
+After being installed, it should appear in the vs code sidebar (it might require a restart first).
+First thing is to make sure that the backend is running.
+Then, open Thunder Client from the vs code sidebar.
+You should be able to see multiple requests that can be made against the backend under the "Collections" tab, in the "Golang kubeflow" dropdown.
+From there, just select a request and hit "Send".
+Some requests require certain parameters to have values.
+Those can be filled up under the "Env" tab.

 ### Running intergration tests

 We use [Cypress](https://www.cypress.io/) to make our end-to-end tests.